chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 1. Click the **Create Data Feed** button to create a Data Feed.
 1. Enter the following details:

-   - Name - a unique name for the integration.
+   - Name: a unique name for the integration.
-   - Data Feed URL – URL of the ServiceNow application Datafeed API ending `api/x_chef_automate/asset`.
+   - Data Feed URL: URL of the ServiceNow application Datafeed API ending `api/x_chef_automate/asset`.
-   - Chef Automate API token - an API token generated for Chef Automate with data-feed-service authorization.
+   - Chef Automate API token: an API token generated for Chef Automate with data-feed-service authorization.
-   - ServiceNow user - a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
+   - ServiceNow user: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
-   - ServiceNow password - Password for the ServiceNow user being set.
+   - ServiceNow password: Password for the ServiceNow user being set.

    Note that the Data Feed URL is the ServiceNow application, `FQDN/api/x_chef_automate/asset`.
 For example,  <https://venxxx.service-now.com/api/x_chef_automate/asset>.